Skip to Main Content

 Returning items

-Books should be returned from the Library you borrowed them from.
+Books should be returned to the Library you borrowed them from.
 For information on how to return items to the ISC Library, visit our ISC Library guide.

-Please return books by posting them into our external book return located to the left of the main entrance of Bill Bryson Library.
-This means you don't need to access the building to return your books.
+You can return books without coming into the Library by posting them into our external book drop located to the left of the main entrance of Bill Bryson Library.

 Self-service returns